 “It is said that, in life, Bishop Valentine gave roses to couples to wish them a happy union.”

 The possibilities are endless because—let’s face it—Valentine’s Day is also an excuse to give others and yourself a treat.
-In the United States alone, Valentine’s Day shoppers added $20.7 billion to the economy in 2019, according to the National Retail Federation.

 The Tone for Your Valentine’s Day email